23 of the Best Types of Orchids to Grow as Houseplants

 Oncidiums are considered to be intermediate to warm growers, and require bright light, preferably with at least an hour of direct sunlight per day.
 Thick-leaved oncidiums can tolerate more direct sun.

-As for watering, plants with thin leaves require more frequent watering than those with fleshy ones.
+Species with thin leaves require more frequent watering than those with fleshy ones.
 In general, the potting medium should be allowed to dry about halfway between waterings.

 Species that are more drought tolerant can be mounted, while those cultivated in pots should be kept in small-sized pots to discourage root rot.